squinkylabs/SqHarmony/docs/harmonyII.md

 **XP** transpose amount.
 It is polyphonic, does not follow the VCV pitch standard.
 It also one "step" per 1/12 volt, but a scale step is not the same as a semitone.

 **KSI** key signature input.
-It is polyphonic and follows the "Poly External Scale" protocol developed by Aria Salvatrice.
+It is polyphonic and follows the "Poly External Scale" (PES) protocol developed by Aria Salvatrice.
 It allows the key and mode of Harmony II to follow the key and mode of an module that can output this protocol.

 There are a few things to remember with these CV inputs.